Uncertainty-Driven Action Quality Assessment: Experiment

-{We use CVAE based module to sample from the distribution of latent space for generating multiple scores, and design a latent loss $\mathcal{L}_{latent}$ (Eq.~\ref{eq2}) to constrain the distribution estimation of the latent space.
-For verification, we add a CVAE based module and a latent loss (\#2) based on the baseline (\#1)}.
-Compared with the baseline, Spearman's rank coefficient increases by 1.01\%, demonstrating the effectiveness of the CVAE based module.
-More importantly, we can produce multiple possible outputs by sampling from the latent space only using one single branch.
-Since CVAE based module is indispensable in achieving diverse outputs, we keep the CVAE based module in all subsequent models \#3-\#5.
+We use the CVAE-based module to sample from the distribution of latent space for generating multiple scores, and design a latent loss $\mathcal{L}_{\rm latent}$ (Eq.~\ref{eq2}) to constrain the distribution estimation of the latent space.
+For verification, we add a CVAE-based module and a latent loss (\#2) based on the baseline (\#1).
+Compared with the baseline, Spearman's rank coefficient increases by 1.01\%, demonstrating the effectiveness of the CVAE-based module.
+Importantly, the CVAE-based module allows us to generate multiple possible outputs by sampling from the latent space.
+Given its crucial role in achieving diverse outputs, we retain the CVAE-based module in all subsequent models \#3-\#5.